mohamed-taman/tracking-user-activities/README.md

 }
 ```

-After starting the application, the configuration will be run automatically, and if the top doesn’t exist, Kafka Amin will create a new one In the Kafka manager, we can see that our topic is created as in the previous picture.
+After starting the application, the configuration will be run automatically.
+If the topic doesn’t exist, Kafka Admin will create a new one in Kafka manager.
+We can see that our topic is created as in the previous picture.
 In the Kafka manager, we can see that our topic is created:

 ![Topics View](doc/Topic-View.png)